 The old man lay in his deathbed, adrift in a whirlwind of fading memories.
-Random images would come to him, rippling across the stillness of his mind.
-Echoes of long-forgotten moments.
-Enveloped by the sound of a ticking clock, he remembered a conversation about the nature of time.
+Random moments came to him, like echoes rippling across the stillness of his mind.
+Enveloped by the distant sound of a ticking clock, he remembered an old lecture about the nature of time.

-“There is no such thing as the present, the past and the future,” he had told his students during a lecture.
+“There is no such thing as the present, the past and the future,” he had told his students.
 “Time is just a number, like height or weight.
 We are its prisoners, constantly pushed forward by the relentless invisible wall.
-But our understanding of time is as incomplete as that of drawings perceiving the sheet of paper they live in.”
+But our understanding of time is as incomplete as that of drawings perceiving the sheet of paper they live in.

-“Everything has already happened; everything is always happening.
+“To accept that time is simply another dimension is to accept that everything has already happened.
+That everything is always happening.
 It is always our first day of school, the moment of our death, the instant of our birth.”

-The man’s lips moved as he released the last breath from his lungs.
+The old man’s lips moved as he released the last breath from his lungs.